FAQ: Chinese Characters Will Not Display

 If Chinese won't display on web pages:

-If Chinese won't display in applications:
+If Chinese won't display in applications, files, or filenames:

-If you're using Windows XP, make sure you have enabled East Asian languages.
-(In Windows 7 and Vista you do not need to do this.)
-Then, if a Chinese application on your PC is still not showing hanzi correctly, you have two choices:
+If a Chinese application on your PC is still not displaying Hanzi correctly, you have two choices:

 - Change the entire system to a new locale